drigovz/visualstudio-docs.pt-br/docs/vs-2015/debugger/how-to-use-the-parallel-watch-window.md

 ### <a name="to-switch-frames"></a>Para alternar quadros

 -   Clique duas vezes na coluna do quadro.
-(Teclado: selecione a linha e pressione Enter.)
+(Teclado: Selecione a linha e pressione Enter.)

 ### <a name="to-sort-a-column"></a>Para classificar uma coluna